How to Plan a Baby Shower That Guests Actually Enjoy

 The best baby shower I ever attended had 12 people.
 The worst had 45.

-Big showers turn into receptions.
-Small showers turn into memories.
+Past a certain size a shower stops being a gathering and starts being a reception, where the guest of honor spends the whole time waving across a crowded room.
 If you are the host, give yourself permission to keep the list tight.
 The parents will thank you, and so will the guests who actually get to have real conversations instead of shouting over a crowd.

 Ready to Plan One?